 The construction and use of Winay Wayna Inca ruins

-The construction of this magnificent site is pure genius, the stone placement is immaculate, blending with nature and respecting the ecology just as the Inca did.
+The construction of this magnificent site is pure genius, the stone placement is immaculate, blending with nature and respecting the ecology.
 The architectural style is very similar to that of Machu Picchu.
 It´s made of two platforms, separated by 16 Inca terraces.
 Each platform has temples, religious rooms, ceremonial water fountains and the 7-window temple which was used honor the Rainbow God: Cuychi.

 There are three theories being thrown around regarding the use of this Archeological site.
 First one is that it could have been used as a spiritual center.
 The water fountains give weight to this theory because the ancient Incas respected and performed many rituals to mother nature.
-Machu Picchu is known for only accepting within its walls nobility and the elite from the empire, it would make sense for them to need a place to rest and perform rituals before entering the holy site of Machu Picchu.
+Machu Picchu is known for only accepting nobility and the elite from the empire within its walls and it therefore makes sense for them to need a place to rest and perform rituals before entering the holy site of Machu Picchu.
 Another theory is that it was used as a food warehouse or Tambos.
 Used to store produce harvested nearby and then later redistributed to nearby communities like Sayaqmara,Intipata, Conchamara and Phuyupatamara.
 The most accepted theory is that it was used as an administrative center for the city of Machu Picchu because of its location and design.
 When you see the structure of the building in person this makes the most sense.
 The enclosures could have been used to store crops like coca leaves, quinoa and other crops.
 The water baths to perform rituals on the way to the Inca city.

 How to get to Wiñaywayna Inca Ruins?